mars188/Series-of-metagenomic-workshops/README.md

 fastqc {$self->kneaddata_dir}/{$sample}_paired_1.fastq -t 14 -o {$self->kneaddata_dir}/fastqc/ && \
 fastqc {$self->kneaddata_dir}/{$sample}_paired_2.fastq -t 14 -o {$self->kneaddata_dir}/fastqc
 ```
+The results of this run has been shared with you.
+You should compare the results that you obtain be running the QC/QT with the one ready-made provided to you.
+Feel free to ask question or discuss if you obtained very different results between these two sets.

+# MODULE 2 #

 module load all gencore/3
 module load R/4.3.1
 module load biopython/1.85